 Sprint special features

-If you travel a lot, then Sprint’s Unlimited Freedom plan is a pretty good deal for international text and data.
+If you travel a lot, then Sprint’s unlimited plans are a pretty good deal for international text and data.
 You get free texting and data use in most countries—although your speeds will only be around 2G.
 You’ll also still have to pay voice calls.
 Still, free text and data is a big perk.

 We personally tested out the international text and data feature in a few different parts of Japan.
 Our speeds weren’t exactly lightning fast, but coverage was pretty good and we didn’t have many issues with apps and web pages loading.

-Sprint’s Unlimited Freedom plan comes with a free Hulu Limited Commercials plan.
+Sprint’s unlimited plans come with a free Hulu Limited Commercials plan.
 That Hulu plan is normally $7.99 per month, and if you already have it, then Sprint can save you that eight bucks.

 The only drawback is you have to sign up on your phone (at hulu.com/sprint), and you can access Hulu only either on your phone or while using your phone as a hotspot.